TithiB-del/BtechProject/README.md

 # Real-Time Plastic Detection Flask App Using YOLOv8

 Welcome to the Real-Time Plastic Detection Flask App! <br>
-This application harnesses the power of YOLO (You Only Look Once),to provide instant fire detection directly from your webcam feed.
+This application harnesses the power of YOLO (You Only Look Once),to provide instant plastic bottle detection directly from your webcam feed. <br>
 Built on the Flask web framework for Python, it offers a seamless and user-friendly experience.
 ## Model Metrics
 ![metrics](https://github.com/user-attachments/assets/326d446b-4a60-40d2-85ca-6ed32fc9a1b7
 )